Kinds of types in Scala, part 3: embedding some more info in a type

 So a compound type containing a structural type is also a structural type.

 The example above shows us another interesting thing.
-If we asked a REPL about a type of:
+If we asked the REPL about the type of:

 new X { val x = "test"; val y = 0 }